guardianproject/info/content/blog/2012-09-20-tofupop-in-your-android-app-a-k-a-extending-orlib-to-communicate-over-tor.md

     So, as long as your device is also running Orbot (Tor) you can do the same POST over Tor! </li>

       * **Use case: I have a web server that requires client authentification.
 How can I add a client certificate to the SSL context?**</p>
-        To do this, you&#8217;re going to need to add a KeyManager to your SSLContext.
-As I stated before, getting your client auth key to your app users is up to you (bluetooth, NFC, sneakernet???) but once it&#8217;s in there, and visible to your app, install it by adding your own custom KeyManager.
+        To do this, you’re going to need to add a KeyManager to your SSLContext.
+As I stated before, getting your client auth key to your app users is up to you (bluetooth, NFC, sneakernet???) but once it’s in there, and visible to your app, install it by adding your own custom KeyManager.
 In my testing, I added this method below to the MyTrustManager class, simply because it already had access to my encrypted keystore.
 But you can ostensibly place this anywhere:

         <pre style="font-size:0.8em;">public X509KeyManager[] getKeyManagers(byte[] kBytes, String clientCertificatePassword, String keystorePassword) {
 	KeyManagerFactory kmf = null;